Matus-Dubrava/file_scanner/README.md

     -   add `commit` argument to functions that perform database operations so that they can optionally commit changes
     -   add `--debug` flag to control printing of trackeback to stderr
+    -   add `show` command that prints information about the selected file
+    -   add message to `purge` that shows how many file records were purged